AakritiKinra/PaletteNet-Implementation/README.md

 ## Our project is broadly divided into three parts:
 ## 1. How we implemented it?
 We created our own dataset since this task requires both source image and corresponding palette.
-We scrapped 1043 high quality images from "https://www.design-seeds.com".
+We scrapped 1043 high-quality images from "https://www.design-seeds.com".
 This created a raw dataset of 1.1 GB which was stored on AWS S3.

 ## 2. Pre-processing
-a)Cropping-As the source image and pallete are attached we first need to separate them and then resize the image to [384,286]. b)Hue-Shift-To train the model we created 20 varients of the image using the algorithm shown below.
+a)Cropping-As the source image and palette are attached we first need to separate them and then resize the image to [384,286]. b)Hue-Shift-To train the model we created 20 variants of the image using the algorithm shown below.
 ```
 RGB -> LAB and cache L
 RGB -> HSV -hue−shift-> H*SV -> LAB